BootBlock/PoSh-Backup/README.md

             }
             ```
     *   **`PostRunActionDefaults` (Global Post-Run System Action Settings):**
-        *   Located in `Config\Default.psd1` (and copied to `User.psd1`), this section defines the default behavior for actions to take after the script finishes processing a job or set.
+        *   Located in `Config\Default.psd1` (and copied to `User.psd1`), this section defines the default behaviour for actions to take after the script finishes processing a job or set.
         *   Example structure in `PostRunActionDefaults`:
             ```powershell
             PostRunActionDefaults = @{